Getting Started Edit

 Almost every entity in merchi is references by its id.
 Once you have the id of an object, you can fetch that entity specifically using the fetch static method.

 Note the differences from listing above.
-Listing uses the plural, snake_cased entity name and calls fetch
+Listing uses the plural, snake_cased entity name and calls fetch with no arguments, where as fetching takes the CamelCased singular entity name and calls fetch on it with the id as its argument.

 from sdk.python.categories import Category